-Old-age pension: Age 60 (men) or age 55 (women) with 180 months of coverage, including 60 months of paid contributions.
+Old-age pension: Age 60 (men) or age 55 (women) with at least 180 months of coverage, including 60 months of paid contributions.

-An insured person with at least 10 years of contributions before reaching the statutory retirement age may continue to contribute up to age 65 (men) or age 60 (women) in order to meet the minimum qualifying conditions.
+An insured person with at least 10 years of contributions before reaching the statutory retirement age may continue to contribute up to age 65 (men) or age 60 (women) to meet the minimum qualifying conditions.

-Dependent's supplement: Eligible dependents are a dependent wife; a dependent disabled husband; a disabled son; an unmarried dependent daughter; and dependent parents, brothers, and sisters.
+Dependent's supplement: Eligible dependents are a dependent wife; a dependent husband with a disability; a son with a disability; an unmarried dependent daughter; and dependent parents, brothers, and sisters.

-Early pension: A reduced old-age pension is payable from age 45 with at least 18 years (men) or 15 years (women) of contributions.
+Early pension: A reduced old-age pension is paid from age 45 with at least 18 years (men) or 15 years (women) of contributions.